christian1006/programmers-oath-template/README.md

 ## Sixth Promise:

-Rewrite [the sixth promise](https://www.google.be/url?sa=t&rct=j&q=&esrc=s&source=video&cd=7&cad=rja&uact=8&ved=0ahUKEwjCirufkZnaAhUMjqQKHQxPDyQQtwIIOTAG&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DWQMku1-fDYo&usg=AOvVaw0gaYBLsB7tkoj5DVLMS-gI) in your own words.
+Rewrite [the sixth promise](https://www.google.be/url?sa=t&rct=j&q=&esrc=s&source=video&cd=7&cad=rja&uact=8&ved=0ahUKEwjCirufkZnaAhUMjqQKHQxPDyQQtwIIOTAG&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DWQMku1-fDYo&usg=AOvVaw0gaYBLsB7tkoj5DVLMS-gI).
+I will do all that I can to keep the productivity of myself and others as high as possible.
+I will do nothing to decrease the productivity.

 [TOP](#the-programmers-oath)